kipoi/manuscript/src/transfer_learning/README.md

 - `tlearn.py` - script to perform transfer-learning given a Kipoi model and a dataloader
 - `Snakefile` - Snakemake file for transfer-learning model training and evaluation
 - `plot.ipynb` - Jupyter notebook plotting the results
+- `pre-computed-tlearn.ipynb` - Jupyter notebook showing how to train the transferred model from Figure 3 by pre-computing the activations.
 - `eval_validation.py` - script to evaluate a trained model
 - `eval_metrics.py` - required evaluation metrics